kylegilman/video-embed-thumbnail-generator/CONTRIBUTING.md

 ### I will not provide support to anyone I suspect of using my plugin to break US copyright laws.
 I'm concerned about opening myself up to legal action from the copyright holders and as a filmmaker I am personally opposed to any reposting of people's videos.
 I explained this on my blog in 2008 and my feelings back then have not changed: http://www.kylegilman.net/2008/08/04/why-its-not-ok-to-repost-videos/ ###

-This plugin uses FFMPEG or LIBAV for some advanced features.
+This plugin uses FFmpeg for some advanced features.
 This is an amazing program that is even more complicated and varied than the user experience of HTML5 video.
-I try to support as many versions and configurations of FFMPEG as possible on Linux and Windows servers.
-Most of you are on shared hosting and don't have the option to install FFMPEG.
-Those of you that have set up FFMPEG are in the minority.
+I try to support as many versions and configurations of FFmpeg as possible on Linux and Windows servers.
+Most of you are on shared hosting and don't have the option to install FFmpeg.
+Those of you that have set up FFmpeg are in the minority.
 Unfortunately I don't have access to your server and I don't know how it's configured and I can not provide installation support.

 But I want to help you.
 So please help me out and follow these rules when creating new issues: